Manoj-2702/DiscoverForge/README.md

 -  **Global Reach:** Capture and list software launches worldwide, especially from underrepresented regions.
 -  **Technological Innovation:** Utilize modern technologies including web scraping, real-time data streams, and cloud-native services to maintain an efficient workflow.

+ ## Target Information Sources

+### Product Information Sites
+- **Description:** These are the primary sources where detailed and technical data about software products can be found.
+Key sources include software directories, official product pages, and industry-specific news portals.
+- **Scraping Techniques:** Utilize BeautifulSoup for parsing HTML content from static pages and Selenium for interacting with JavaScript-driven dynamic web pages to extract critical data about software releases and updates.
+-
+###News Websites and Social Media
+- **Purpose:** To capture press releases, news articles, and social media posts that announce or discuss the launch of new B2B software products.
+- **Approach:** Deploy custom crawlers through tech news portals like TechCrunch, Wired, and social media platforms such as Twitter and LinkedIn.
+These crawlers use Selenium to mimic human browsing patterns, ensuring timely and accurate data collection.

 ## Technology Stack

 - **Web Scraping:** BeautifulSoup, Selenium